Get in Touch

 • Labs : creating and using indexes; modeling time series data

-• students work in groups to come up designs and models
+• Students work in groups to develop designs and models

-• Lab : implement one of the scenario
+• Lab : implementation of one of the scenarios

-• CRUD (Create / Read / Update, Delete) operations using Java client
+• CRUD (Create, Read, Update, Delete) operations using the Java client

 • Asynchronous queries

-• Labs : using Java API for Cassandra
+• Labs : using the Java API for Cassandra

 • Section 7 : Cassandra Internals